pahyde/modulo/README.md

 ## Usage:

-Modulus is a minimal productivity app designed for continuity!
+modulo is a minimal productivity app designed for continuity!
 It allows you to offload end-of-day thoughts, motivations, and goals onto tomorrows to-do list.

-Run the `modulus tomorrow` command and you will be prompted with an interactive loop to add new entries.
+Run the `modulo tomorrow` command and you will be prompted with an interactive loop to add new entries.
 Use the % character as a delimiter between entries.
 Type done when you're finished!

-These entries will then be available tomorrow via the `modulus today` command.
-Modulus defines tomorrow using a wakeup time that you can configure.
+These entries will then be available tomorrow via the `modulo today` command. modulo defines tomorrow using a wakeup time that you can configure.

-Modulus assumes a default wakeup time of 9am but this can be configured using either `modulus set wakeup` or `modulus init` (see below).
+modulo assumes a default wakeup time of 9am but this can be configured using either `modulo set wakeup` or `modulo init` (see below).

-You can also run `modulus peek` to view tomorrows entries today.
+You can also run `modulo peek` to view tomorrows entries today.

-If desired use `modulus remove 1` to remove entry 1 from tomorrows list.
+If desired use `modulo remove 1` to remove entry 1 from tomorrows list.

 Todays entries will be available for reflection and review until wakeup time tomorrow!

 Commands

-Modulus init:
+modulo init:
     Sets username (Your name) and wakeup time parameters for the app.

-Modulus tomorrow
+modulo tomorrow

-Modulus today
+modulo today

-Modulus set wakeup [8am, 1pm, 7:00]
+modulo set wakeup [8am, 1pm, 7:00]

-Modulus set name
+modulo set name